tailless/webvr/README.md

 ## WebVR ?

-WebVR is a JavaScript API for creating immersive 3D, Virtual Reality experiences in your browser.
+WebVR is a JavaScript API for creating immersive 3D, Virtual Reality experiences in virtual reality devices or browsers.

 [Experimental feature](http://caniuse.com/#feat=webvr), enabel in Chrome(59+) by setting chrome://flags#enable-webvr ,
 or for live projects, request a [Origin Token](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md) to enable by default on your domain.